randoop/randoop/README.txt

 implementedin ExecutableSequence.compare_observations()

 ----------------------------------------------------------------------
-GenTests is the main for Randoop as it is normally used.
+GenTests is the main class for Randoop as it is normally used.
 There are other mains for other purposes.

+Method "handle" in src/randoop/main/GenTests.java is the main entrypoint for Randoop.
+This is not strictly true, as Randoop's true entrypoint is class randoop.main.Main.
+But GenTests is where all the action starts with test generation.
+The "handle" method is long and mostly deals with setting up things before the generation process, and doing things like outputting tests after generation.

 ----------------------------------------------------------------------
 ForwardGenerator is the generator for Randoop's normal operation.